kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 <td>The FSS RDM guidelines don’t mention the term “publication package”.
 The term may lead to confusion: first, a researcher may think that the package itself must be published.
 Second, they may think that all elements need to be archived together.
-However, data may be archived in a restricted-access repository, and it is okay to have some items in a public repository, while others are in a restricted archive, as long as the various components link to each other.</td>
+However, neither is the case: data may be archived in a restricted-access repository, and it is acceptable to have some items in a public repository, while others are in a restricted archive, as long as the various components link to each other.</td>
 </tr>
 <tr class="odd">
 <td><p><strong>2.1 What must be stored in a publication